irinatu17/Art-of-Tea/TESTING.md

 ### Contact
 - **User stories being tested**:
 *As a user, I want to see the location of the Tea Club on a map, so that I can find the address easily and come to the advertised events.*
 *As a user, I want to be able to easily contact the owner/manager of the company, so that I can write an additional query or ask a question.*
+**Admin**: *As a user, I want to receive emails from the users when they fill out the contact form, so that I can reply on them satisfying users queries.*
 - **Test implementation**:
     - check that a graphic image is displayed only on the large screen
     - try to submit an empty Contact form